WEEO-FM

-WEEO-FM is a conservative talk radio formatted broadcast radio station licensed to McConnellsburg, Pennsylvania, serving the Chambersburg/Hagerstown/Waynesboro.
-WEEO-FM is owned and operated by Michael Stapleford, through licensee Magnum Broadcasting, Inc.
+WEEO-FM (103.7 MHz) is a conservative talk radio formatted broadcast commercial radio station licensed to McConnellsburg, Pennsylvania, serving South Central Pennsylvania.
+WEEO-FM is owned and operated by Michael Stapleford, through licensee Magnum Broadcasting, Inc. (unrelated to Wisconsin's Magnum Media).

 History

 On December 4, 1998, WEEO-FM changed their format from oldies to modern rock, branded as "Revolution 103.7".

 In May 2005, WEEO-FM changed their format from modern rock to Top 40/CHR, branded as "Hot 103.7".

 On April 14, 2008, WEEO-FM changed their format from Top 40/CHR to talk radio, branded as "FM Talk 103.7".